GavinDu/myAngularJS/README.md

 4. The event system (`$on`, `$emit`, and `$broadcast`).

 `$watch` and `$digest` are two sides of the same coin.
 Together they form the core of what the digest cycle is all about: Reacting to changes in data.

+## Day03
+---

+**The performance characteristics of Scope**
+1. Attaching data to a scope does not by itself have an impact on performance.
+If no watcher is watching a property, it doesn't matter if it's on the scope or not.
+Angular does not iterate over the properties of a scope.
+It iterates over the watches.
+2. Every watch function is called during every $digest.
+For this reason, it's a good idea to pay attention to the number of watches you have, as well as the performance of each individual watch function or expression.

+**To only call watch function with listener function** In the watcher object, `lisenterFn: lisenterFn || function() {}` define a empty function for without defining listener function.
+Also, Angular use the return value of `watchFn`, even when there is no `listenFun`.